Indiana University

 Additional Information

-Sesame allergen is labeled on menus across our residential dining facilities.
-Pre-packaged items sold across campus (such as salads, sandwiches, yogurt parfaits, baked items, fruit cups, and bento boxes) and are labeled with complete ingredients and list top 9 allergens.
+The sesame allergen is labeled on menus across our residential dining facilities (has been since 2017).
+Pre-packaged items sold across campus (such as salads, sandwiches, yogurt parfaits, and baked items) and are labeled with complete ingredients and list top 9 allergens.

-Due to the fact that bakery areas are used to bake items that may contain nuts, we advise those with nut allergies avoid all unwrapped bakery items.
-We separate baked goods that have nuts in dessert area, and have a nut warning posted.
-We offer certified nut-free packaged products, such as packaged cupcakes (by ‘Just Desserts’) in campus retail stores.
+Due to the fact that bakery areas are used to bake items that may contain nuts, we advise those with nut allergies avoid all unwrapped bakery items across campus.

 2. We provide access to ingredient information for self-serve* items. *Self-serve - Meals that are served buffet-style in a dining hall.
 These are typically high risk for cross-contact and are best avoided by diners with food allergies.